zephyrproject-rtos/zephyr/doc/kernel/usermode/syscalls.rst

 limited part of the memory map.
 System calls (may) allow user threads to perform operations not directly available to them.

+When defining system calls, it is very important to ensure that access to the API's private data is done exclusively through system call interfaces.
+Private kernel data should never be made available to user mode threads directly.
+For example, the ``k_queue`` APIs were intentionally not made available as they store bookkeeping information about the queue directly in the queue buffers which are visible from user mode.

+APIs that allow the user to register callback functions that run in supervisor mode should never be exposed as system calls.
+Reserve these for supervisor-mode access only.

 This section describes how to declare new system calls and discusses a few implementation details relevant to them.